-Holy Apostles Soup Kitchen—one of hundreds of RSVP partner sites around the city--serves a hearty, nutritious meal each day to about 1,000 hungry and homeless New Yorkers.
+Holy Apostles Soup Kitchen—one of hundreds of sites around the city that partner with our Retired and Senior Volunteer Program (RSVP)—serves a hearty, nutritious meal each day to about 1,000 hungry and homeless New Yorkers.
 The soup kitchen also offers guests refuge from the streets, a safe place where they are welcomed, and connection to additional services.

 The need is great.
 Years after the official end of the “Great Recession,” hunger and food insecurity remain at critical levels across New York City.
 Says David, “We have to be extremely coordinated, everybody knows their job.
 We have a regular corps of volunteers.
 It’s very hands-on here.”